Ehlmann-research-group/WISER/doc/sphinx-source/ui_plugins.rst

 <https://doc.qt.io/qtforpython-5/>`_ provided by `The Qt Company
 <https://www.qt.io/>`_.
 Plugins that wish to provide graphical user interfaces
 for configuration or workflow must also use Qt 5 to build this functionality.
+This is likely to be common in tool plugins and context-menu plugins; band-math plugins, on the other hand, should not show UI components.

 Using Qt Designer
 -----------------